markkolich/havalo-kvs/README.md

 * **RESTful API** &ndash; Once deployed, Havalo immeaditely provides a RESTful API that just makes perfect sense.

-* **ETag and If-Match Support** &ndash; All objects are stored with a SHA-1 `ETag` hash of the binary object data.
+* **ETag and If-Match Support** &ndash; All objects are stored with an automatically generated SHA-1 `ETag` hash of the binary object data.
 As such, subsequent update operations on that object can be conditional if desired.
 In slightly more technical terms, accept a `PUT` for an object only if the SHA-1 hash sent with the `If-Match` HTTP request header matches the existing object `ETag` hash.

 ## Compatibility